WorkflowConversion/CTDConverter/README.md

 Several inputs are given.
 The output is the already existent folder, `/data/wrappers`, and at the end of the operation, the files `/data/wrappers/input_one.[EXT]` and `/data/wrappers/input_two.[EXT]` will be generated:

     $ python convert.py [FORMAT] -i /data/ctds/input_one.ctd /data/ctds/input_two.ctd -o /data/stubs

+Please note that the output file name is **not** taken from the name of the input file, rather from the name of the tool, that is, from the `name` attribute in the `<tool>` element in its corresponding CTD.
+By convention, the name of the CTD file and the name of the tool match.

 ### Blacklisting Parameters
 * Purpose: Some parameters present in the CTD are not to be exposed on the output files.
 Think of parameters such as `--help`, `--debug` that might won't make much sense to be exposed to final users in a workflow management system.